topranks/evpnlab/README.md

 pip3 install homer ansible
 ```

 Ansible isn't used in this project, however the Ansible-provided 'ipaddr' filter for Jinja2 templating is used.
-This is a very useful tool when using Homer without the WMF Netbox plugin (which transforms data in advance for use with templates).
+This is a very useful tool when using Homer only with YAML files (i.e. without the WMF Netbox plugin or similar which can transforms data in advance for use with templates).

 TODO: Create fork of Homer which includes the ipaddr module